ryk-wolf/kitty_modeling/README.md

 This college project aimed at modeling a kitty for a birthday party and the funding of gifts.
 Several initial constraints were given:
 - Maximal transaction amount = 180
-- Greedy participant not willing to receive money from enyone Other constraints were added by analysing the topic and aim.
+- Greedy participant not willing to receive money from anyone Other constraints were added by analysing the topic and aim.